What is Safe2Tell?

 How does Safe2Tell work?

-Anyone who has information about a potentially dangerous situation can call the toll-free, state-wide number at 1-877-542-7233, make a web report by clicking the Make a Report button at the top of the page, or by downloading the mobile app and making a report from a smartphone.
+Anyone who has information about a potentially dangerous situation can call the toll-free, state-wide number at 1-877-542-7233, make a web report by clicking the Make a Report button at the top and side of the page, by downloading the mobile app and making a report from a smartphone, or by texting S2TCO to 438477.
 A trained Safe2Tell analyst will then forward the information to local teams consisting of schools, law enforcement, mental health, and/or other partners.
 Local partners have full authority over report response and outcomes.

 When can I make a report to Safe2Tell?